Do the best cardio for weight loss to burn fat faster!

 The reason is endurance cardio exercise doesn’t push your heart, lungs and muscles hard enough.
 It won’t initiate the process in which your body taps into fat cells to release fuel for energy.

 Don’t get us wrong.
 Cardio can be great for your physical and mental health.
 But to turn running, cycling, swimming or any other type of cardio into a legitimate fat-torching session you need to get intense.
+And that’s why intense training is the best cardio for weight loss.

 The power of HIIT for fat loss